 Let’s dive into the types of scholarships available for international students in Canada to support them financially:

 Need-Based Scholarships: These scholarships are designed for students who show financial instability.
 For example, the University of Calgary Bursaries, Trent University International Student Financial Aid, and the Canada Student Grant for Full-Time Students.
-Proof of low income or financial hardship, and possibly alongside academic performance, are required to be eligible for need-based scholarships.
+Proof of low income or financial hardship, and possibly alongside academic performance, is required to be eligible for need-based scholarships.

 Private and External Scholarships: Private and External scholarships are funded by private organisations, foundations, or businesses.
 This sort of scholarship is provided to international students who are on the merit list, have participated in community service, or come from a minority status.
 To exemplify, Trudeau Foundation Scholarships, TD Scholarships for Community Leadership, and scholarships from companies like RBC or Scotiabank.